Jump to content

 At the Buckskin and Paria River Confluence

-We started to trek upstream towards the White House trailhead, still about half a dozen miles ahead.
+We started to trek upstream towards the White House Trailhead, still about half a dozen miles ahead.
 Gradually, the terrain began to open up.
 We crossed the river dozens of times, and peregrine falcons swooped overhead, then observed our trek from the rim above.

 Hiking the Paria Upstream